jamesmeneghello/pynab/README.md

 The API is built on bottle.py, who provide helpful details on deployment: http://bottlepy.org/docs/dev/deployment.html

-As an example, to run pynab on nginx/uwsgi, you need these packages:
+As an example, to run pynab on nginx/uwsgi, you need this package:

-    > sudo apt-get install uwsgi uwsgi-plugin-python3
+    > sudo apt-get install uwsgi

+However, Ubuntu/Debian repos have an incredibly old version of uWSGI available, so install the new one.
+Note that this must be pip3 and not pip, otherwise you'll install the uWSGI Python 2.7 module:

+    > sudo pip3 install uwsgi
+    > sudo ln -fs /usr/local/bin/uwsgi /usr/bin/uwsgi

 Your /etc/nginx/sites-enabled/pynab file should look like this: